The best things about the Labia theatre

 The specials

 There are excellent 2 for 1 specials running at the Labia cinema almost daily.
 All the specials include 2 movie tickets along with two set meals.
-To get these specials go the participating restaurant first order the Labia special and present your till slip at the Labia cinema.
+To get these specials, go to the participating restaurant, first order the Labia special, and present your till slip at the Labia cinema.

 All the restaurants are close to the Labia theatre.
-Considering that movie tickets are R75 pp in Cape Town this is a terrific deal.
-For R150 you’d only get two movie tickets at mainstream cinemas around the city.
-At the Labia you get two meals and two tickets for less.
+Considering that movie tickets are R140 pp in Cape Town, this is a terrific deal.
+For R200, you’d only get two movie tickets at mainstream cinemas around the city.
+At the Labia, you get two meals and two tickets for less.

 Ticket cost

-The standard ticket cost is R50 at the Labia cinema.
+The standard ticket cost is R90 at the Labia cinema.
 This makes the ticket cheaper than other theatres.
-If you are a movie addict like then consider buying the R400 bundle ticket offer.
-It gets you 10 tickets so you end up with 2 free tickets.
+If you are a movie addict like me, then consider buying the bundle ticket offer.
+It gets you 10 tickets, so you end up with 2 free tickets.

 Food

-There are snacks and other smaller food items like muffins on sale at the cinema.
+There are snacks and other smaller food items, like muffins, on sale at the cinema.
 You have the option of eating at one of the outside tables.
 You are also allowed to eat inside the theatre.
-It’s a convenient way to grab a quick, light bit to eat before, during or after the film.
+It’s a convenient way to grab a quick, light bite to eat before, during, or after the film.

 No booking seats

 My American friend Irene told me that there are no booking seats at US cinemas.
-This isn’t normal in South Africa where you have to book your seat number when buying your ticket.
-The Labia cinema has a first come first served policy so you sit wherever.
-I like this because I get to see how close or far way I will be sitting from the screen.
+This isn’t normal in South Africa, where you have to book your seat number when buying your ticket.
+The Labia cinema has a first come, first served policy, so you sit wherever.
+I like this because I get to see how close or far away I will be sitting from the screen.

 The films

-The Labia usually plays only a few mainstream filma at a time.
-They play foreign films, art house films, documentaries, historical films and indie films.
-It’s a magnificent line up often where you get to watch something different.
-I have watched alone in Berlin, Mama Mia 2, Beatrice at dinner and more at the Labia.
+The Labia usually plays only a few mainstream films at a time.
+They play foreign films, art house films, documentaries, historical films, and indie films.
+It’s a magnificent line-up often where you get to watch something different.
+I have watched alone in Berlin, Mama Mia 2, Beatrice at dinner, and more at the Labia.

 Film festivals

 There are regular interesting film festivals happening at the Labia.
-They host Spanish film fests, environmental film festivals and more.
-The tickets for these festivals cost between R50 and R60.
+They host Spanish film festivals, environmental film festivals, and more.

 Appealing events